funatsu-lab/Stochastic-Threshold-Model-Trees/README.md

 # Stochastic Threshold Model Trees

-Stochastic Threshold Model Trees provide reasonable extrapolation predictions for physicochemical and other data that are expected to have a certain degree of monotonicity.
+Stochastic Threshold Model Trees provides reasonable extrapolation predictions for physicochemical and other data that are expected to have a certain degree of monotonicity.

 ## Requirements
 - Python 3